lpnh/fg.yazi/README.md

 desc = "find file by content (fuzzy match)"
 ```

-`This option passes the input to ripgrep for a match search, reusing the rg search each time the input is changed`
+`This option passes the input to ripgrep for a match search, reusing the rg search each time the input is changed,faster search speed for large folders, but not support fuzzy matching`
 ```toml
 [[manager.prepend_keymap]]
 on   = [ "f","G" ]